Are you planning a trip and want to make the most of your flight and travel budget by adding a stopover?

 Travelers to Southeast Asia are used to great travel deals and rock bottom prices.
 Singapore is one of the places in the region that doesn’t subscribe to the same theory.
 While thrifty travelers can still get by on less here than in places like London and New York, it’s still not the same as traveling in nearby Thailand, Cambodia, Malaysia, and Indonesia.
 But it would be a shame to miss this pristine country.

 Using the airines to visit Singapore on a stopover:

 There are many ways to stop over in Singapore, whether you are heading to Europe from Australia, vice versa, or from the US to various places throughout Southeast Asia and the South Pacific.
 For example, Singapore Air offers holiday stopover packages in Singapore for as little $59 for accommodations, return airport transfers, and free admission to major attractions.

 If you go to the flight booking page and search a multi-city flight, simply add Singapore in the itinerary either going to or coming home from your destination.
 We searched a flight from Sydney to London, with a stopover in Singapore on the way there, with a cost of $2048.
 We also searched a round trip flight from Sydney to London, and the cost was about $50 cheaper, at $1998.

 The real savings come from the hotel, transfer, and site-seeing deals Singapore Air offers once you get to the shopping cart page of your booking confirmation.
 Add the Singapore Stopover Holiday to the shopping cart to get packages as low as $59.

-Using Indie, we were able to find a round trip flight from Sydney to London, with a stopover in Singapore, for cheaper than what was offered on Singapore Air - $2253.
+Using Indie, we were able to find a round trip flight from Sydney to London, with a stopover in Singapore, for about $10 cheaper than what was offered on Singapore Air – $2039.
 Of course you cannot utilize the hotel, airport transfers, and site seeing discounts you can get from Singapore Air.